-From the Artist:
+From the Artist

-This print - Miss Otis was done as a part of a series of works on paper that feature the problems of incarcerated women.
-The subject is important to many groups, since when women are jailed they are at the mercy of guards and are often raped or cuffed for the sexual favor.
-Also women in prison have babies in jail or leave children motherless on the outside.
+This print, "Miss Otis," was done as a part of a series of works on paper that feature the problems of incarcerated women.
+The subject is important to many groups, since when women are jailed they are at the mercy of guards and are often raped.
+Women in prison have babies in jail or leave children motherless on the outside.